Director: Alan Taylor

 Review Author: Adam

-This is the year of the reboot/extension where the films that were great and real trendsetters in the 80’s & 90’s are literally having money THROWN at them to show what the potential of the plot is like when CGI budget isn’t an option.
+This is the year of the reboot/extension where the films that were real trendsetters in the 80s & 90s are literally having money THROWN at them to show what the potential of the plot is like when CGI budget isn’t an option.
 Mad Max got the money treatment, and it worked amazingly well, Jurassic World got the money treatment and everything gets ramped up and this film is no different.
-What makes this just like the other two major box office reboots we’ve had this year is that it stays true to basic plot (although a little messier due to their being more Terminators in this film at any one time than the others) it still has the basic cat and mouse bodyguard story, only ramped up with a bigger budget and better CGI.
+What makes this just like the other two major box office reboots we’ve seen this year is that it stays true to basic plot (although a little messier due to their being more Terminators in this film at any one time than the others), it still has the basic cat-and-mouse bodyguard story.

-When I initially saw the remade Arnold come out and fight himself (excellent moment BTW) I thought he looked a bit fake, and rubbery, then I realised that that’s the point, the only reason the original ones looked so ‘life-like’ is because they actually were just the actors- in this one some very subtle CGI means the skin has this very genuine ‘rubber stretched over metal’ look and it’s a nice touch.
+When I initially saw the remade Arnold come out and fight himself (excellent moment BTW), I thought he looked fake and rubbery, then I realised that that’s the point, the only reason the original ones looked so ‘lifelike’ is because they actually were just the actors- in this one some very subtle CGI means the skin has this very genuine ‘rubber stretched over metal’ look and it’s a nice touch.

-It’s a very enjoyable action piece with excellent pacing, Emilia Clarke does an excellent job in playing Sarah Connors, she is arguably the best cast of the whole film.
-I went in with very low expectations but really ended up enjoying it and it’s redeemed itself from the mess that Salvation made of the franchise.
+It’s a very enjoyable action piece with excellent pacing, Emilia Clarke does an excellent job in playing Sarah Connor.
+She’s arguably the best cast of the whole film.
+I went in with very low expectations but really ended up enjoying Genisys, and it’s redeemed itself from the mess that Salvation made of the franchise.

 For those of you who have seen all 3 theatrical trailers you have the luxury of not being shocked at the plot twist that occurs, for those of you who have only seen the trailer hosted in this review, DO NOT WATCH ANY FURTHER TRAILERS and you’ll enjoy the film a hell of a lot more.